 Prior to Mason Wells, Dan spent 18 years at Mayo Clinic in Rochester, Minnesota, where for 12 years he served as Director of the Office of Technology Commercialization.
 He has personally evaluated the commercial potential of hundreds of technologies in virtually every medical specialty.
 He has been directly responsible for negotiating and consummating over 100 medical technology commercialization agreements.
 He has experience with technology evaluation, market assessment, negotiations, academic institution technology transfer, and intellectual property management.
 Dan played a key role in the launch of Mayo Clinic’s $25 million venture investing program.
 He co-founded and served on the Board of Directors of IntraTherapuetics, Inc., CNSoftware, and Medintell, Inc. In 1994, Dan was honored with an appointment to the Staff of Mayo Clinic.

 Dan is actively involved in the venture capital community on a regional and national level.
 He served on the Board of Directors of the National Venture Capital Association (NVCA).
 He has testified before the U.S. Congress on behalf of the NVCA; works on a number of NVCA committees, and Chaired the Research Committee.
 Dan is the founder of the Mid-America Healthcare Investor Network (MHIN) and currently serves as President of the organization.
-He also is the past President of the Wisconsin Biotechnology and Medical Device Association, sat on the Advisory Boards of the University of Minnesota’s Office of Business Development, and BioGenerator in St. Louis, Missouri.
+He also is the past President of the Wisconsin Biotechnology and Medical Device Association, sat on the Advisory Boards of the University of Minnesota’s Office of Business Development.
 He also served as a member of the Board of Trustees for the Medical College of Wisconsin Research Foundation and the University of Wisconsin – Milwaukee Research Foundation.